► New Porsche 911 Cabriolet reviewed

 It does.
 The roof looks taut and crisp both inside and out of the car, and even the extra shutlines required for the tonneau cover that lifts up to swallow the roof don’t really spoil the lines.

-Roof up, there’s generous headroom for taller drivers, but there’s still more bluster than you’d experience in a coupe, despite the fabric roof’s extra insulation.
+Roof up, there’s generous headroom for taller drivers in the new Porsche 911 Cabriolet, but there’s still more bluster than you’d experience in a coupe, despite the fabric roof’s extra insulation.
 It’s not bad by any means, and it’s worth noting that we drove in very windy conditions, but it’s noise levels in the cabin that reinforce that you’re in a cabriolet where the dynamics don’t feel at all compromised.

 You also lose a little rear visibility over a coupe – while it’s not a deal-breaker, it is noticeable.
 A reversing camera is standard too.